Content

 Get involved with nature

-Working together to become one of London’s most sustainable boroughs, join us on our journey.
+Join us on our journey to become one of London’s most sustainable boroughs.

 Plant more trees

-In 2023, Barnet Councillors approve the Tree Planting Policy.
-This means we will plant 5,000 trees by 2028
+In 2023, Barnet Councillors approved the Tree Planting Policy.
+This means we will plant 5,000 trees by 2028, creating a greener, healthier future for all by improving air quality and bolstering flood resilience.

 More about trees in Barnet